Teacher Preparation and Educational Leadership

 UNL FYT by Teacher

-Based on performance of this third-year teacher, how would you rate their impact on student learning?
+Based upon the performance of this third-year teacher, how would you rate his/her impact on student learning?

 Ineffective